bryandaniel1/diabetes-registry/README.md

 **d)** storage encryption:

-	A default key used for database encryption of sensitive attributes is assigned in the WelcomeServlet.
-Modify this key assignment according to user requirements.
+	A default key used for database encryption of sensitive attributes is stored in the clinic number value in configuration.xml.
+The value of the default key can be modified in the configuration file before use.